Top 10 George Martin Non-Beatles Records

 This often neglected Australian band scored multiple mainstream radio hits in the late ‘70s, culminating in a Top 10 U.S. smash with 1981’s ‘The Night Owls.’
 Recorded by Martin on the island of Montserrat, both the song and its parent album, ‘Time Exposure,’ delivered loads of lush harmonies that clearly benefited from Martin's past work with the Beatles.

 The endlessly infectious yet multifaceted power pop featured on Cheap Trick’s first few albums always marked the Illinois rockers as eager and unashamedly earnest students of everything Beatles.
-So it was no surprise when they jumped at the chance to collaborate with producer Martin on their fifth studio LP, ‘All Shook Up,’ which, not surprisingly, proved to be one of their most distinctive and experimental efforts.
+So it was no surprise when they jumped at the chance to collaborate with Martin on their fifth studio LP, ‘All Shook Up.’
+Not surprisingly, it proved to be one of their most distinctive and experimental efforts.
 What’s more, songs like ‘Stop This Game’ (with its droning piano intro) and ‘Baby Loves to Rock’ (jetliner sound effects behind a lyric about Russia) were filled with subtle acts of Fab reverence.

 ‘Pipes of Peace’ (1983)

 You could almost say that it was Martin who belatedly put the “orchestra” in the jazz-fusion group Mahavishnu Orchestra -- by recording and arranging their only collaboration with the renowned London Symphony Orchestra.
 The album, the group's third overall, reportedly ranks among Martin’s all-time favorite projects -- which is good enough to land it a spot on our list of the Top 10 George Martin Non-Beatles Records.